DSharpPlus/DSharpPlus/docs/articles/advanced_topics/generic_host.md

 Logging is an important part of any application, especially one that runs as a service.
 Fortunately, the .NET Generic Host makes it easy to integrate with popular logging libraries, like Serilog.

 ### Dependencies
-You will need the [`Serilog.Extensions.Hosting`](https://www.nuget.org/packages/Serilog.Extensions.Hosting) package (along with [`Serilog`](https://www.nuget.org/packages/Serilog) itself with whichever sinks you'd prefer), which is available from NuGet.
+You will need the [`Serilog.Extensions.Hosting`](https://www.nuget.org/packages/Serilog.Extensions.Hosting) package (along with [`Serilog`](https://www.nuget.org/packages/Serilog) itself with whichever sinks you prefer), which are available from NuGet.

 ### In your Service
 Then, you will need to add Serilog to your DiscordBot initializer block to ensure that your bot logs messages using Serilog.
 To do this, you will need to create a new `LoggerFactory` object and add the Serilog logger provider to it.
 You can also specify a minimum log level and silence certain DSharpPlus events, such as the "unknown event" log.